Luis Guzmán: Career

 Guzman's numerous movie credits include Carlito's Way, Carlito's Way: Rise to Power, Punch-Drunk Love, Welcome to Collinwood, Stonewall, Waiting..., The Salton Sea, and Lemony Snicket's A Series of Unfortunate Events.
 He has also appeared on the TV shows Homicide: Life on the Street, Frasier, Community (as himself) and Oz and voiced Ricardo Diaz in the video game Grand Theft Auto: Vice City and its prequel Grand Theft Auto: Vice City Stories.
 Guzmán starred in the short-lived 2003 television comedy Luis, and is a commentator on VH1's I Love the '80s, as well as I Love Toys and its sequels, including I Love the '70s and I Love the '90s.
 He co-starred on the 2007 HBO series John from Cincinnati, which lasted one season.

 In early 2008, Guzmán starred in "Naturally Aged Cheddar Hunks" TV ads for Cabot Creamery.
 He also appeared in the music video "Yes We Can."
 In 2010, he starred in HBO's How to Make It in America and appeared in a comical series of Snickers commercials that played during that year's Super Bowl.

 Personal life

 Guzmán married Angelita Galarza in 1985.
 Their first son had died during childbirth, and that, alongside his frustration at social work, persuaded Guzmán to act full-time.
 This also made them adopt their next three children, Cemí, Clara, and Margarita, starting from 1991.
-Later, one biological daughter was born, Luna.
+Later, the couple gave birth to their daughter, Luna.

 Their youngest daughter, Yamaya, is a social media influencer.